How I Inspired Students to Explore Their Future Through Engaging Design

 Where We Started

-At the start of the project, we spoke with teachers and Education and Career Guidance (ECG) counsellors to understand the website’s purpose and what they hoped to achieve with the redesign.
+At the start of the project, we spoke with teachers and Education and Career Guidance (ECG) counsellors to understand the portal’s purpose and what they hoped to achieve with the redesign.
 Their message was clear: the site needed to be visually engaging and encourage students to use its tools—helping them see the value of planning their future.

 But one teacher’s words stood out:

 This feedback wasn’t surprising.
 With an outdated UI and graphics that made a poor first impression, the site struggled to capture students’ interest.
-Additionally, the three related websites were so similar in design that first-time users couldn’t easily distinguish between them, leading to confusion.
+Additionally, the three related portals were so similar in design that first-time users couldn’t easily distinguish between them, leading to confusion.

-The initial MySkillsFuture website for Secondary Students
+The initial MySkillsFuture portal for Secondary Students

 Analysis through Heuristics Evaluation

 Outdated and irrelevant content contradicts minimalist design principles, cluttering the interface and reducing the visibility of important information.
-As shown above, missing course details and events leave empty sections that add no value—a widespread issue across school, course, job detail, and event pages on all three websites.
+As shown above, missing course details and events leave empty sections that add no value—a widespread issue across school, course, job detail, and event pages on all three portals.

 Building Empathy with Proto-Personas